 Healthcare for Syrian Women and Children in Lebanon

-According to UNHCR there are currently 1.5 million registered Syrian refugees in Lebanon – the dark figure is even higher.
+According to UNHCR there are currently 1 million registered Syrian refugees in Lebanon – the dark figure is even higher.
 With more than 4 million inhabitants this enormous number of refugees issues a challenge to the country and - among others – its' health system.
-The situation in the Bekaa region the situation is tensed.
+The situation in the Bekaa region is tensed.
 In the West-Bekaa district more than 70.000 registered refugees live in informal refugee camps.
 Even before the Syria crisis started the health necessities could hardly be covered.
 Today both Syrian refugees and Lebanese with low-income conditions are lacking in low-threshold access to medical care: medication, medical staff and especially information about women‘s and children’s health.
 Although female refugees and children have a special need of medical care, refugees often do not have any access to the healthcare system.

 To enable primary health care for women and children, who fled form war in Syria as well as those with low-income conditions in the host country Lebanon, we procure the access to medical services in the following issues: